Flag of South Vietnam: Republic of Vietnam and later

 With the foundation of the republic in 1955, the flag was adopted by the successor state, the Republic of Vietnam (more commonly known as South Vietnam).
 It was the national flag for the entire duration of that state's existence (1955–1975) from the First Republic to the Second Republic.
 With the capitulation of Saigon on 30 April 1975, the Republic of Vietnam came to an end and the flag ceased to exist as a state symbol.
 Afterwards, it has been adopted by many in the Vietnamese diaspora to symbolically distance themselves from the Communist government and continues to be used either as an alternative symbol for ethnic unity or as a protest tool against the current government.

+In modern Vietnam, even though it is not directly mentioned, the display and usage of the South Vietnamese flag is criminalized under the representation of "Making, storing, spreading information, materials, items for the purpose of opposing the State of Socialist Republic of Vietnam" (tội làm, tàng trữ, phát tán hoặc tuyên truyền thông tin, tài liệu, vật phẩm nhằm chống Nhà nước Cộng hòa xã hội chủ nghĩa Việt Nam) alongside other potential convictions related to the violations of national security and anti-State as defined by the country's Criminal Code, practically prohibiting the display of the so-called yellow flag beyond reasonable educational purposes and occasions.

 Political significance

 The flag of the former South Vietnam is popular with the case of Vietnamese Americans, Vietnamese Australians, and other Vietnamese around the world who fled Vietnam after the war, who call it the "Vietnamese Heritage and Freedom Flag", and they started the Battle of Co Vang movement to struggle for recognitions for their political identity.

 In the United States, few Vietnamese immigrants of that time period use the current flag of Vietnam, which many of them consider offensive.
 Instead, they prefer to use the flag of South Vietnam in its place.
 The same is true for Vietnamese Canadians in Canada, Vietnamese Germans in western Germany, for Vietnamese in the Netherlands, France, Norway and the United Kingdom, and for Vietnamese Australians in Australia for that time period as well.